the essential guide to organizational design

 Organizational design is growing in prominence with every passing year.
-In a world derailed by geopolitics, economic volatility, and crises such as the Coronavirus pandemic, organizations have to find ways to adapt quickly.
+In a world derailed by geopolitics, economic uncertainty and changing consumer behaviour, organizations have to find ways to adapt quickly.

 It’s time for businesses to fight back.
 Forget org charts and the 3-year plan.
 Organizational design and iterative business planning are your best hope.